Skip to main content

 Breakfast at the hotel.

-Discover this small town and its inhabitants with Adrien, your local English-speaking guide.
+Set out to explore this small town and its residents with your local English-speaking guide.

 In the evening, your ryokan will serve you a traditional dinner.